semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ![](static/selected-hover.png)

-The [Checkbox](/components/checkbox/) must have the entire cell in the table as a click zone.
+The [Checkbox](/components/checkbox/) must have the entire cell in the table as the target zone.

 ![](static/checkbox-hover-zone.png)